Mordydev/Meme_project/nemo-runner/memory bank/progress.md

 ## Current Status

 The NEMO Runner project is in the **active implementation phase** with several key components completed and others in development.
-We have established the core architecture and are now focused on environment generation and system integration.
+We have successfully implemented a robust underwater environment with a detailed pebbled ground floor and proper obstacle integration.
+The game flow has been improved by making it start automatically after countdown.

 ### Status Summary